More than 40% of Canadian entrepreneurs will exit their business to retire in the next 5 years: BDC Study

 BDC’s business transitions study was conducted in partnership with Nielsen, a leading market-research firm who asked 2,500 Canadian entrepreneurs about their succession intentions.
 The study released today focusses on succession intentions, in order to better understand the choices entrepreneurs face as they intend to move on.
 A second report, to be published in November, will look at the intentions of potential buyers.

 BDC is the only bank devoted exclusively to entrepreneurs.
 It promotes Canadian entrepreneurship with a focus on small and medium-sized businesses.
 With its 118 business centres from coast to coast, BDC provides businesses in all industries with financing and advisory services.
 Its investment arm, BDC Capital, offers equity, venture capital and flexible growth and transition capital solutions.
+BDC is also the first first financial institution in Canada to receive B Corp certification.
 To find out more, visit bdc.ca.